-Greed, not generosity, more likely to be 'paid forward'December 17th, 2012 in Psychology & Psychiatry /
+Greed, not generosity, more likely to be 'paid forward'December 17, 2012 in Medicine & Health / Psychology & Psychiatry

 Paying it forward - a popular expression for extending generosity to others after someone has been generous to you - is a heartwarming concept, but it is less common than repaying greed with greed, according to new research published by the American Psychological Association.

 "The idea of paying it forward is this cascade of goodwill will turn into a utopia with everyone helping everyone," said lead researcher Kurt Gray, PhD.
 "Unfortunately, greed or looking out for ourselves is more powerful than true acts of generosity."